 One thing I really loved about Museum Hack was that the tour introduced me to rooms and exhibits I would have bypassed by myself, and gave me a new way to look at the displays I’d seen countless times before.

 Arms and armory?
 Not my thing.
 Or so I thought until I learned the personal history of its first curator, Bashford Dean.
 He insisted he needed a forge to fix any problems with his collection, so at one point, there really was a working forge under the floor of the Met.
 It still exists, but for obvious reasons, it’s no longer operational – you wouldn’t want all those priceless pieces of art going up in accidental flames.

 And finally: a huge thanks to Museum Hack, who invited me and Mr. Stories My Suitcase Could Tell on their VIP Met Tour.
-As always, all opinions and inappropriate laughter are entirely my own.
+As always, all opinions, words, and inappropriate laughter are entirely my own.